 A mixologist is a person who has studied the history and techniques of making cocktails.
 They know the importance of each ingredient-like types of rum-in a cocktail and understand why certain combinations produce the best cocktails.
 A good mixologist can boost bar profitability by making drinks that keep customers coming back.

 What are the responsibilities of a mixologist?
 How many mixed cocktails will you learn to make?
 How much can you earn working as a mixologist?
 What is the most likely salary estimation?
 It sounds like a nice gig, but what does a mixologist actually do in their daily work?
 Read on to learn everything about the role and how to become a mixologist.

 Mixologist Job Description

 When hiring a mixologist, employers like to see plenty of experience bartending.
-They also want someone with knowledge of the hospitality industry and possibly some experience with hospitality software.
+They also want to hire someone with knowledge of the hospitality industry and possibly some experience with hospitality software.
 That can make it easier for the mixologist to step into beverage management responsibilities.

 A barback might assist a mixologist in keeping track of bar inventory, and they might use a bar inventory system like BinWise Pro to save time and stay organized.
 In some establishments, the mixologist contacts vendors and orders the supplies they need.
 They play a role in inventory management for alcohol and supplies.